JLeung46/Paper-Bot/README.md

 The code for building the seq2seq model is found in `chatbot/seq2seq.py`

-### Information Extraction
+### Information Extraction from Text
-The news articles suggested from the bot are limited to what the News API can provide.
-There are certains rules that mst be followed such as only being able to choose one category and country...
+Inorder to send requests to the News API, relevant information needs to be extracted from the raw user input.
+Additionally, certain rules must be followed according to the News API such as not being able to mix the sources parameter with the country or category parameter.
+This can be solved with simple if else statements and to get the list of available news categories, countries and publishers supported by the news api, a request was sent for each of the parameters and saved in `data/news`.
+Then after a user enters a query, the query can be tokenized and a simple search for any of those news categories, countries or publishers can be performed.

+A more interesting problem involved extracting potential search keywords not specified from the News API.
+For example, using the folllowing queries:

+	Show me the latest news related to the iphone.
+	Show me the latest news related to basketball.
+    What is the latest on Donald Trump?
+    What\'s new about bitcoin?
+    What\'s the news on Kim Kardashian?

+The goal then is to extract the keywords `iphone`, `basketball`, `Donald Trump`, `bitcoin`, `Kim Kardashian`.
+This is a typical entity extraction task which involves searching for potentially interesting entities in a sentence.
+The approach taken in this system is called chunking and works well since the news dataset is relatively small and the queries aren't overly complex.
+Chunking works by first assigning part of speech tags to each word in the sentence.
+Next, a chunk grammar is defined to indicate how sentences should be chunked.
+A chunk grammar can be defined using simple regular expression rules.
+For example, when trying to extract the keys words from the above sentences the procedure would look at follows: first apply POS tagging:

+	[('show', 'VB'), ('me', 'PRP'), ('the', 'DT'), ('latest', 'JJS'), ('news', 'NN'), ('related', 'VBN'), ('to', 'TO'), ('the', 'DT'), ('iphone', 'NN'), ('.', '.')]

+	[('What', 'WP'), ("'s", 'VBZ'), ('the', 'DT'), ('news', 'NN'), ('on', 'IN'), ('Kim', 'NNP'), ('Kardashian', 'NNP'), ('?', '.')]

+Next, define chunk grammar rules:

+	<DT><NN>
+	<NNP>+

+The first grammar rule says to find chunks with a determiner <DT> follow by a noun <NN>.

+The second grammar rule says to find chunks with one or more proper nouns <NNP>.

+The two rules can then extract the two search keywords "iphone" and "Kim Kardashian".

+The code for extracting keywords from the raw user input is found in `app/text_parser.py` More about information extraction and chunking can be learned from the [nltk book](https://www.nltk.org/book/ch07.html).

-To extract keywords from the user's input I use the `nltk` library.
-I utilized nltk's named entity recognizer to extract locations and part of speech tagger combined with chunking to extract possible search words.
-An issue using nltk's NER system was it had trouble recognizing locations that aren't properly capitalized so if a user typed `Show me news on the iphone in the united states` then `united states` wouldn't be recognized since it wasn't properly cased.
-To solve this I used [Truecaser](https://github.com/nreimers/truecaser) to convert the input to its most probable casing before applying NER.
+A side note: an issue encountered using nltk's NER system when attempting to extract names of countries was it had trouble recognizing countries that aren't properly capitalized.
+For example, if a user typed `Show me news on the iphone in the united states` then `united states` wouldn't be recognized since it wasn't properly cased.
+As a work around, [Truecaser](https://github.com/nreimers/truecaser) was used as a preprocessing step to convert the input to its most probable casing before applying NER.

 ### Installation
 The program requires the following dependencies: